Moveable chord shapes

 The 6th chord includes four notes, a major and an added sixth.
 For example, C6 consist of C, E, G and A. You can use the chord shape below to play the 6th chord in all twelve notes.

-As you can see the second and the highest strings you not be played.
+As you can see the second and the highest strings should not be played.
 An easy way to mute the second string is to touch it with your index finger.
 The root of the chord is on the first string.
 Consequently, you find G6 on the third fret, A6 on the fifth fret and so on.
 See the fretboard overview if needed.

 Here is another relative uncommon chord that you can learn by only memorizing one moveable shape.